kestal/univers/Magic/The Art of Magic.md

 ## Bindwood
 The rosewood is a very hard and dark reddish brown type of wood.
 It is hard to work and takes high polish.
 The people of Kestal call it _bindwood_, as he has the amazing ability to drive the energy of a source of power.

 Bindwood is used to create all kind of objects specifically bound to one or many small sources of power.
-This allows the casters to perform magic easier instead of directly holding the the source in their hand.
+This allows the casters to perform magic easier instead of directly holding the source in their hand.

 ## Magical fights
 There is an ability that reflects the strengh of caracter and allows to resist any magic performed against your own.
 So even uninitiated to magic can defend themselves against direct magical aggression.